Roger Goodell Contract: Report Claims New Demands Include $50M, Private Jet, Family Lifetime Health Insurance

 — Nate Stone (@NFL_Standouts) November 13, 2017

-There were even some comments that shifted the attention away from the NFL Commissioner and placed it on the highly-valued players within the league.
+There were even some comments that shifted the attention away from the NFL commissioner and placed it on the highly valued players within the league.
 One tweet, in particular, claimed that Tom Brady and Aaron Rodgers should receive a combined annual total of $2 billion if Roger Goodell is awarded his alleged request of $50 million.

 If Roger Goodell is worth $50 million a year, Tom Brady and Aaron Rodgers are worth $2 billion a year combined.
 Plus incentives.